-Ms. Gravelle has been an adjudicator, clinician, and guest conductor for choirs in Nebraska, Iowa, Wisconsin, Arizona, and Illinois.
-She has served as a church music director, choral conductor, hand bell conductor, pianist, and vocal soloist.
-Her publications can be found in Notes and The Choral Journal.
-She is a member of the American Choral Directors Association, where she serves at the North Central ACDA Google Hangout coordinator.
+Dr. Gravelle has been an adjudicator, clinician, and guest conductor for choirs in North Carolina, Maryland, Nebraska, Iowa, Wisconsin, Arizona, and Illinois.
+She has presented at ACDA and NAfME conferences, and her publications can be found in Notes, Carolina Caroler, and The Choral Journal.
+She is a member of the American Choral Directors Association and serves on the North Carolina ACDA board.
+Dr. Gravelle previously served as the North Central ACDA Google Hangout Coordinator.
 She is also a member of the National Association for Music Education, National Collegiate Choral Organization, College Music Society, and Pi Kappa Lambda music honor society.
-In addition to her conducting and scholarly activities, she is also enjoys singing, playing piano and guitar, identifying ways to collaborate with other musicians, running, and going to baseball games.
+She maintains teaching licensure in Minnesota and North Carolina.
+In addition to conducting and scholarly activities, she enjoys singing, playing piano and guitar, identifying ways to collaborate with other musicians, running, and going to baseball games.

 Her conducting mentors include Timothy Stalter, Jonathan Talberg, Tim Peter, Sandra Peter, and Weston Noble.
 Dr. Gravelle received her Doctor of Musical Arts in Choral Conducting and Pedagogy from the University of Iowa.
 She holds a Master of Music from the Bob Cole Conservatory of Music at California State University - Long Beach and an undergraduate degree from Luther College, where her areas of study were music, music education, and religion.